WickedFlame/MeasureMap/docs/profiling.md

     .SetIterations(20)
     .RunSession();
 ```

-It is even possible to pass a anonymous objet to the next iteration
+The Task accepts all types.
+It is also possible to pass a anonymous objet to the next iteration.
 ```csharp
 ProfilerSession.StartSession()
     .Task(itm =>